deeptayy/LC-MS-Metabolomics-Data-Analysis-of-Hypobaric-Hypoxia-Using-Python/README.md

 - The analysis should be interpreted as exploratory, not diagnostic.
 - Candidate metabolites require targeted validation before biological claims are made.

-## License

-The code is shared under the MIT License.
-Raw data, thesis materials, and unpublished research results may have separate institutional restrictions.